Acceptance rate 46%

 2.2.5 Results and Discussion

-This section could include preparation, isolation, synthetic schemes and tables of biological and statistical data.
+This section could include synthetic schemes and tables of biological, demographic, and statistical data.
 The discussions should be descriptive.
 Authors should discuss the analysis of the data together with the significance of results and conclusions.
-An optional conclusions section is not required.

 2.2.6 Ancillary Information